benidevo/MiniCon/README.md

 # MiniCon

-**MiniCon** is a lightweight container implementation in Python that demonstrates core virtualization concepts from "Operating Systems: Three Easy Pieces".
+**MiniCon** is a lightweight container implementation in Python that demonstrates core virtualization concepts from ["Operating Systems: Three Easy Pieces" by Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau](https://pages.cs.wisc.edu/~remzi/OSTEP/).
 This project is designed for **educational purposes only** to help understand the underlying mechanisms of containers.

 ## ⚠️ Work in Progress